Understanding Adoption Cases

 Below is a listing of links to blank forms to assist when filing for adoption:

-*Effective June 1, 2019, Maryland adoption and parentage laws for second/same sex parent adoptions changed.
-The new law, found in Maryland Family Law Article 5-3B-27, streamlines and expedites the adoption process for second/same sex adoptions*
+*Effective June 1, 2019, Maryland adoption laws for children conceived by assisted reproduction changed.
+The new law, found in Maryland Family Law Article 5-3B-27, streamlines and expedites the adoption process for second/parent adoptions*

 Parents sitting with adopted child